mikeshulman/narya/README.md

 | suc. n ↦ sig ( trunc_id : (x y : A) → IsTrunc n (Id A x y) )
 ]
 ```

+### Holes in case trees

+A hole `?` left in a place where a case tree would be valid to continue is a "case tree hole", and is treated a bit differently than an ordinary hole.
+Obviously, once it is possible to "fill" holes, a case tree hole will be fillable with a case tree rather than just a term.
+But currently, the main difference is that evaluation of a function does not reduce when it reaches a case tree hole, and thus a case tree hole will never appear when printing terms: instead the function in which it appears as part of the definition.
+This may be a little surprising, but it has the advantage of being a re-parseable notation, and also explicitly indicating all the arguments of the function (which would be the substitution applied to a term hole, and hence not currently printed).

 ## Codatatypes and comatching